a4b11s/Video-Frame-Extractor/README.md

 - Extract frames at specified intervals
 - Support for multiple video formats
 - Easy to use command-line interface
+- Option to compress extracted frames into a zip file or save them in a folder

 ## Installation